propstg/esx-blarglebus/README.md

 # esx-blarglebus
 Adds a bus driver job to drive NPCs around, with a few default routes.
 Airport shuttle route starts near the airport.
-LS metro and scenic route start at the Dashound Bus Center in Los Santos.
+LS metro starts at the Strawberry station under the highway.
+Scenic route starts at the Dashound Bus Center in Los Santos.

 ## Download & Installation